Founder and Managing Partner

 Before founding Changeist, Scott served as director of research applications at Social Technologies, a futures and innovation consultancy.
 While there, he developed new practice methods in foresight, and lead visioning around consumer behavior and emerging technologies.
 Prior to this, he spent a decade leading start-up research and consulting teams for international technology research firms in New York City, Washington, DC, and London.
-He has mapped possible futures for public- and private-sector strategy, design and R&D teams worldwide, including UNICEF, Nokia, Ford, Barilla and Proctor & Gamble.
+He has mapped possible futures for public- and private-sector strategy, design and innovation teams worldwide, including UNICEF, Nokia, Ford, Barilla and Honda.

 Scott leads partnerships with a range of institutions and groups on public projects which explore interesting facets of innovation, foresight, design and culture.
-This work includes collaborations with Superflux, Near Future Laboratory, FutureEverything, Demos Helsinki, and Lighthouse Studio.
-In addition, Scott serves as an Advisor with London-based Anthemis Group, and he has been an expert consultant to international research companies, including ?WhatIf!, and GfK.
-He has also supported scenario development for the Museum of the Future 2016 developed by the Prime Minister's Office of the UAE.
+This work includes past collaborations with Superflux, Near Future Laboratory, FutureEverything, Demos Helsinki, and Lighthouse Studio.
+In addition, he has been an expert consultant to international research companies, including ?WhatIf!, and GfK.
+He has also supported scenario development for the Museum of the Future 2015 and 2016 developed by the Prime Minister's Office of the UAE.

 Partner, Creative Strategist